ebeRcca/python-assignments/README.md

 Part B’s class has high cohesion because all its methods contribute to the overall purpose of handling a requisition.

 ### Coupling
 Part A shows low coupling because each function only receives the data it needs and does not rely on other functions' internal workings.
-The only shared element is the global counter, which is used solely for generating unique IDs.
+The only shared element is the global `counter`, which is used solely for generating unique IDs.
 Part B shows low coupling because the testing code interacts with the class only through method calls, so internal changes do not affect other parts of the program.

 ### Abstraction